reddit-pygame/color-picker-challenge/README.md

 As well as being able to use RGB or RGBA values for colors, Pygame has a dict, color.THECOLORS, that maps color-name strings to RGBA values.
 These names can be passed to pygame.Color() instead of RGB/A values, for example, `pygame.Color("antiquewhite")`.
 This challenge focuses on creating a color-picker tool that allows you to click on a color and see the color's name/s.
-This challenge is meant to be appropriate for pygamers of all skill levels
- - if you've found the previous challenges too difficult, this is a good chance to snag yourself some sweet flair.
+This challenge is meant to be appropriate for pygamers of all skill levels; if you've found the previous challenges too difficult, this is a good chance to snag yourself some sweet flair.

 ###How It Works